rynbrd/r51-ecu/README.md

 aftermarket audio system.
 The stock head unit must be removed from the car in order for this system to operate properly.

-The software targets the Arduino Lenoardo compatible [CAN Bed v1] but should work with any MCP2515 implementation with some small updates.
+The software targets the Arduino Lenoardo compatible [CAN Bed M4] but should work with any SAME51 implementation with some small updates.
+MCP based controllers do not work as they are too slow.

 The software exposes a serial protocal compatible with [RealDash].
 Serial protocol TBD.